Rhetorical Analysis

 🔹

-This section on Academic Writing is divided into three parts: 1. rhetoric, 2. evaluation, and 3. research.
-There’s a strong connection between these parts: in rhetoric you’ll analyze aim and strategy; in evaluation you’ll gauge quality; and in research you’ll explore how studies can be used to evaluate and build a larger argument.
+Academic Writing often deals with three approaches to writing: 1. rhetoric, 2. evaluation, and 3. research.
+There’s a strong connection between these parts: in rhetoric you analyze aim and strategy; in evaluation you gauge quality; and in research you explore how studies can be used to evaluate and build a larger argument.
 As you progress in academia, the quality of research becomes more central to the arguments you make.
-Initially in these pages we’ll look at primary sources.
-Then we’ll use a variety of primary and secondary sources.
-In the final Research section, we’ll emphasize how you can use secondary sources to support original arguments.

 🔹